 The supervisor supervises the student's work with psychotherapy and assessment clients.
 The supervisor and the Director of the Center for Psychological Services determine the number and type of clients to be seen by students, although the usual expectation is 2 to 4 psychotherapy clients at a given time.
-In addition, the supervisor supervises three comprehensive assessments completed with Center clients during the academic year (fall and spring semesters).
-These assessments much be completed within eight weeks of the assignment of the client to the student.
+In addition, the supervisor supervises comprehensive assessments completed with Center clients during the academic year (fall and spring semesters).
+These assessments much be completed within eight weeks of the assignment.